Dave-team/Knowledge-base/Stoicism.md

 - We are in a satisfaction treadmill: we work hard to get what we want.
 When we get it, it doesn't deliver the expected happiness and we lose interest in the object we so desired.
 We get bored and chase greater desires.
 Once we fulfil a desire for something, they adapt to its presence in their life and as a result stop desiring it—or at any rate, don’t find it as desirable as they once did.
 They end up just as dissatisfied as they were before fulfilling the desire.
 - We need to take steps to prevent ourselves from taking for granted, once we get them, the things we worked so hard to get.
 We need a technique for creating within ourselves a desire for the things we already have.
 The easiest way to gain happiness is to be happy with the things we already have
 - To tame our tendency to always want more is to persuade ourselves to want the things we already have
+- You can only be happy when you love the process.
+Happiness is not at the other end of something.
+Some people have experienced extreme hardships, but once the initial blow of the hardship is over, they tend to be just as happy again as ‘we’ are.

 ## Focus on what we can control, let go of the rest
 - Focus on what you can control and don’t even think about what you can’t control